Sebaceous Cyst Removal in Singapore

 Surgical Excision

-Surgical excision is a medical approach used for removing sebaceous cysts.
-This procedure involves the complete removal of the cyst along with its encapsulating sac to ensure it does not return.
+Surgical excision is a medical approach used for sebaceous cyst removal in Singapore.
+This surgery involves the complete removal of the cyst along with its encapsulating sac to ensure it does not return.
 It is ideal for larger or recurrent cysts and is performed under local anaesthesia.

 Step-by-Step Procedure for Surgical Excision